 SPAC Zoom Meeting Guide

-Zoom is a video conferencing tool that offers a simple way to attend a meeting, including hearing and seeing other people as well as any shared presentation.
-This short guide contains basic instructions on how to attend a Zoom call.
+Zoom is a video conferencing tool that offers a simple way to attend a meeting.
+This short guide contains basic instructions on how to register for scheduled meeting and attend a Zoom call.

 Although you do not need the Zoom application or a Zoom account to attend a meeting, Zoom has begun to be quite aggressive in prompting people to install the Zoom app.
 Given that you get a better meeting experience via the Zoom app, this guide will focus on installing and using this method for attending meetings.
 A short discussion of attending via just a web browser is presented at the bottom of this page.